 In the 960, it’s slightly above the camera.
 For the E5, it’s in the middle.

 Differences between the Roomba E5 and 960

-One feature that separates the E5 and 960, why the latter is more costly, is navigation.
+Navigation is one feature that separates the E5 and 960, which is why the latter is more costly.

 While the E5 traverses in a random pattern, the 960 is more calculated with its camera sensor and VSLAM algorithm.